 Design education and pedagogic research are also areas of interest.
 I have published several conference and journal papers on art and design assessment criteria, as well as organising workshops at conferences and institutions both nationally and internationally.
 In keeping with this agenda, I have undertaken the role of guest editor for a special issue of Art, Design and Communication in Higher Education on the theme ‘Territories of Graphic Design Education’, due to be published in 2017.

-Recent external activity includes being an editorial board member for the journals Communication Design, and The Poster, and over the past decade I have regularly undertaken book, journal, conference and research grant review activity for Bloomsbury Academic, Berg Publishers, the Journal of Research Practice, Third Text, DRS, DRS/Cumulus, IASDR, and AHRC.
+Recent external activity includes invitations to review papers for the International Journal of Design and The Design Journal.
+I am also an editorial board member for the journals Communication Design, and The Poster, and over the past decade I have regularly undertaken book, journal, conference and research grant review activity for Bloomsbury Academic, Berg Publishers, the Journal of Research Practice, Third Text, DRS, DRS/Cumulus, IASDR, and AHRC.

 Completed PhD supervisions: